rBurgett/thisismlga.com/data/episodes/0068/notes.md

 ## Notes

+This is a shortened and cleaned up audio version.
+To listen to the full episode, warts and all, with bonus conversation, [click here](https://youtu.be/aauFmB0-JHo).

 Check out Monica and Brad's [Propaganda Rerport](https://www.thepropreport.com/), listen to all of their [episodes](https://directory.libsyn.com/shows/view/id/propagandareport), and bug [Monica](https://twitter.com/MonicaPerezShow) and [Jar Jar Binkley](https://twitter.com/freedomactradio) on Twitter.

 Buy your Joe Rogan microphone from Dent at [ZenProAudio](https://zenproaudio.com/) and check Dent out on [Twitter](https://twitter.com/dentintheworld).